 Well, all, you know how it is: it’s been what they call a hot minute since I posted this list rant, and I’ve played enough relevant games since publishing that the time feels right to add onto it, transforming this from a list of 5 to a new list of 10.
 A little new, a little old, let’s see what my experience with the crappiest endings in the RPG genre looks like 8 years later.

-Never actually intended to do a companion to my Best Endings list rant, but (at the risk of spoiling the below content) Bioware’s works in the last year and a half or so have inspired this compilation.
+Never actually intended to do a companion to my Greatest Endings List, but (at the risk of spoiling the below content) Bioware’s works alone more or less necessitate this compilation.